What do we really know about teacher leadership?

 I appreciate each and every educator I’ve worked with and learned from.
 I appreciate each educator who is reading this collection of stories.
 Thank you, from the bottom of my heart.

-Posted in Reflection | Tagged , , | 1 Comment
+Posted in reflection | Tagged , , | 1 Comment

 Taking Time to Build or Strengthen Relationships